bencyrus/chatterbox/docs/comms.md

 ## Comms system (email/sms) on top of the job queue

 This document explains the communication domain (`comms`) built on the generic queue.
-It covers message storage, payloads, and enqueue helpers.
+It covers message storage, payloads, and supervisor-driven kickoff/enqueue helpers.

 ### Data model